ragymorkos/COS226-Game/README.md

 # COS226-Game
 This repository contains web files for a game web app for COS 226, Princeton's algorithms and data structures class.
+The web app was created using PHP and little JavaScript.
+Since this website was a proof of concept, it does not utilize a real database but rather a simple CSV file to store each user's stats.
+3 Levels are currently implemented on the website covering the topics of heaps, undirected graphs, and directed graphs.